Lucky Loser (book): Synopsis

 Lucky Loser begins by explaining Fred Trump's life story as a shrewd businessman who profited from New York's post-war real estate market and built a vast enterprise that his son Donald Trump would later inherit.
-It presents evidence that Fred Trump found methods to gift large amounts of money to children that was tax-sheltered and would turn them into millionaires before age 10.
+It presents evidence that Fred Trump found methods to gift large amounts of money to his children that was tax-sheltered and would turn them into millionaires before age 10.

 The book says that Trump inherited the equivalent of over $400 million from his father, Fred Trump, directly contradicting Trump's public narrative that he built his real estate empire from a small loan.
 Trump's financial history is marked by a series of failed business ventures, including Trump Plaza Hotel and Casino, airlines, and real estate projects.
 Despite this, the authors allege, that he was repeatedly bailed out either by family support or fortuitous financial deals.

 The book presents that Trump engaged in aggressive tax avoidance strategies, including declaring significant losses in his businesses to offset his tax liabilities over many years.
 These practices, while possibly legal, call into question the accuracy of Trump's portrayal of his financial success.

 Lucky Loser alleges that Trump's role on The Apprentice played a crucial part in reviving his public image as a successful businessman during a period when his real financial situation was far from robust.
 The show, with the help of Mark Burnett, rebranded him, helping him monetize his persona despite mounting financial difficulties.

 The book details how Trump relied on licensing his name for various businesses and taking on large amounts of debt, often with minimal personal financial risk.
 Many of these deals led to lawsuits and financial entanglements that he was able to sidestep, often without fulfilling the loans.